The Girl Who Loved Two Princes

 "Almost done, My Lady," she said patiently.

-"Yes, we'll make sure you are a vision for the prince," hummed one of the other women, as she painted Zoey's nails.
+"Yes, we'll make sure you are a vision for the prince," hummed one of the other women, as she painted my nails.

 "Come on then," said a restrained, subdued Bart.

-Zoey looked to the right of her and there he was, even more dashing than yesterday when he had come to pick her up.
-Bart, her brand-new half-brother, all 6'6" of him standing tall in his tux.
-He was arguably the tallest person Zoey had ever known, not that she knew any young men, so to speak.
-Those brilliant, subdued dark blue eyes put you at ease and on alert all at once.
+I looked to the right of me and there he was, even more dashing than yesterday when he had come to pick me up.
+Bart, all 6'6" of him, standing tall in his tux.

-Bart gave her a half smile that seemed to make his stern eyes soften, but for a moment, as she took the hand he offered her.
+Bart gave me a half smile that seemed to make his stern eyes soften, but for a moment, as I took the hand he offered me.

 "Stay with me at all times today," Bart ordered in an authoritative voice that did not match his youth.

 He was only 19, for goodness sake.
-Just the same, he had banished any thoughts Zoey had of asking where they were going.
+Just the same, he had banished any thoughts I had of asking where we were going.

-Zoey didn't know much about polite society, but surely even nobles bowed to the king?
-She shook her head.
-This was the time to ask, before something else overwhelmed or distracted her.
+I didn't know much about polite society, but surely even nobles bowed to the king?
+I shook my head.
+This was the time to ask, before something else overwhelmed or distracted me.

-"Where are we going?" she asked, as Bart rushed them down the stairs and into the limousine where his parents awaited them.
+"Where are we going?"
+I asked, as Bart rushed us down the stairs and into the limousine where his parents awaited us.

-Again, that eerie silence from the night before enveloped her.
+Again, that eerie silence from the night before enveloped me.
 It seemed to run in the family.
 The luxury car was like a tomb.
 Speech seemed forbidden.
-Zoey's eyes landed on Duke Arden.
+My eyes landed on Duke Arden.

 "Stop staring!"
 Duchess Arden snapped.

-Duchess Arden gave Zoey a once over, then promptly looked away with another snort.
+Duchess Arden gave me a once over, then promptly looked away with another snort.
 No one seemed particularly interested in anyone else.
-They might have been in a vehicle of comfort, but it seemed to Zoey that she had had more pleasant experiences riding the bus.

-There she was, all alone again with her thoughts.
-How could her mother have done this to her?
-Why could she not hold her tongue where grandfather was concerned?
+Why could she not hold her tongue where grandpa was concerned?
 All they ever did was fight about the same things anyway.
 He wanted her to come and work for him and she constantly refused him, still bitter that he had kicked her out twenty-three years ago.

-With this she consoled herself, but though a lack of life experience and her emotions had clouded her judgment enough that she might have believed this yesterday, Zoey now knew something was amiss.
-If he really meant only to talk with her and then send her on her way, why bother having her dressed up like this and dragging her along to wherever they were going?
+If the duke really meant only to talk to me and then send me on my way, why bother having me dressed up like this and dragging me along to wherever they were going?
 Just what the hell was going on?

 Get out!
-Her mind seemed to be screaming.
+My mind seemed to be screaming.
 Danger!
-It told her, as her eyes darted back and forth between three pairs of frosty, disinterested ones.
+It told me, as my eyes darted back and forth between three pairs of frosty, disinterested ones.

-Upon arrival at The King's Fancy, Zoey could not help being astounded at the sheer volume of people all dressed to the nines.
-Yes, this was definitely bigger than a picnic.
+Upon arrival at what I soon surmised was The King's Fancy, I could not help being astounded at the sheer volume of people all dressed to the nines.

-Rows and rows of long tables topped with white tablecloths and expensive, delicious looking foods were all lined up along the riverbanks so as to offer a spectacular view of the shimmering blue river and its surrounding trees and hills.
-It was truly a beautiful place and Zoey imagined it might be even more so when all the people had cleared out and it was quiet.
-She found herself back to wishing for the quiet.
-Curse her mother for making this man her father!
+Rows and rows of long tables topped with white tablecloths and expensive, delicious looking foods were all lined up along the riverbanks, so as to offer a spectacular view of the shimmering blue river and its surrounding trees and hills.
+It was truly a beautiful place and I imagined it might be even more so when all the people had cleared out and it was quiet.

 Their Majesties, King Henry and Queen Mary were announced, just as the members of the House of Arden were making their way to the last empty table.

-They received scowls and grimaces from everyone, but the men of the house only hastened the women to their seats, being eager to do their due diligence, say brief greetings as was expected of them and conduct the business that they had come to The King's Fancy for.
+We received scowls and grimaces from everyone, but the men of the house only hastened me and Duchess Arden to our seats, being eager to do their due diligence, say brief greetings as was expected of them and conduct the business that they had come to The King's Fancy for.

 King Henry had come to power by the last-minute decree of an heirless King Maximus.
 Henry's reign until now had been somewhat volatile, owing to his appointment as opposed to that of his long-time rival, Duke George Arden.